 WebAdvisor: Provides access to leave balances, W2s, insurance coverage information, and also allows approved staff to input requisitions, access departmental budget information and approve time sheets for part-time employees.
 Part-time employees use WebAdvisor to access the Web Time Entry system.
 WebAdvisor also allows faculty to input grades and view class schedules and rosters.3.
 Access the Outlook email client via the desktop in your Parkland office (optional).

-The Outlook client is more full-featured than the web-based version and it is installed on all Parkland office machines.
+The Outlook client is more full-featured than the web-based version and it is installed on all Parkland office machines that are not shared by multiple people (it is not installed in P/T faculty offices, for example).
 The first time you access it on a new machine, you will need to set up your Outlook client profile.

 Office 365 (Outlook 2013) - How to Set Up Your Outlook Client Account Profile (Windows)